Large Language Models for Relevance Judgment in Product Search: Results: Training Findings, Discussion

 We experimented with random feature dropouts such as dropping the product\_type, product\_description and brand along with random negatives at rates 0.01 and 0.3.
 Feature dropouts improved f1 metrics and reduced the training time, since the total sequence length consumed by the model was reduced.
 The reduction in training time mainly came from product description dropouts.
 Descriptions are lengthier features compared to product title, product\_type or brand.

 The Domain adaptation pretraining of LoRA adapters, followed by LoRA finetuning did not show a significant improvement over the standalone LoRA finetuning.
-Also Similar to Llama, LoRA trainings on Mistral result in better performance compared to full model finetuning.
+Also Similar to LLM3, LoRA trainings on LLM4 result in better performance compared to full model finetuning.

 The Reduce on plateau learning scheduler showed the best results when we ran validation step after training on every 10\% of the data and adjusted the learning rate.
 When validation micro-f1 score did not improve by $0.001$, we reduced the learning rate by a factor of 2.
 While pretraining LoRA adapters, we used a cosine annealing rate scheduler with warm restarts after every 115k steps, where each of the steps computed gradients over 256 sentences from an e-commerce catalog and query log.